tobondev/tobondev/README.md

 # Hi.
 I'm Marcos.

 I've been running Linux since before I had a reason to.
-What started as teenage curiosity — hardware forums, IRC, breaking things to see what happened — became a 12-year foundation that I've spent the last year turning into something documentable.
+It started as teenage curiosity: support forums, IRC.
+Breaking things, then working out how to fix them.
+Today, it's become the foundation of what is a formalized, documented and auditable Project Repository of my Infrastructure Engineering.

 That's the honest version of my background.
 The rest is below.